-Students who have been provisionally accepted or accepted under special status into a graduate program (Provisional Admission Status, for example) must complete their undergraduate degree one semester prior to completion of their graduate program, unless permission by the Dean of Graduate Studies is granted.
+Current Adrian College undergraduate students who have been provisionally admitted must complete their undergraduate degree at least one semester prior to completion of their graduate program, unless permission by the Dean of Graduate Studies is granted.

 Academic Integrity Policy

 Consistent with Adrian College's mission statement and based on principles of integrity and honesty, Adrian College seeks to develop students who are scholars capable of working independently.
 This includes the ability to analyze, organize, express, and synthesize information in an original fashion.
 Any student who engages in behaviors that violate academic integrity and honesty can face disciplinary proceedings that may involve dismissal from Adrian College.